elavallee13/WeatherWizard/README.md

 CSS
 JavaScript
 Installation and Setup
 To run this project, you don't need any special tools - just a modern web browser.
-Simply clone or download the project from the repository, navigate to the project directory, and open the index.html file in your browser.

 📜 Credits 🙌🏼